 Morae and Silverback recordings can be exported for viewing on any computer.
 You can use these software packages to analyze projects with recordings of multiple subjects by tagging significant moments and attaching notes and observations.
-Morae also allows analysis, video highlights, etc., to be combined into report formats or exported into applications, such as Microsoft Word or Powerpoint, whereas Silverback has the option to export the finished result to Quicktime.
+Morae also allows analysis, video highlights, etc., to be combined into report formats or exported into applications such as Microsoft Word or Powerpoint.
+Silverback gives the researcher the option to export the finished result into QuickTime.

 The PC and the Mac in the Usability Lab have identical software installations to the machines in the Scholarly Commons.
 The Usability Lab can also be used to complete small individual projects that require sound, such as creating a movie of a screen capture.